Coronation of the Thai monarch: History

-Ancient
+Ancient ceremony

 The earliest forms of coronation in Southeast Asia were derived from those of ancient India.
 The present Thai coronation ceremony is a blend of Hindu and Buddhist traditions, which were transferred to the Initial states of Thailand from three different sources: the Hindu civilisations of Srivijaya from the 8th to 12th centuries; the Khmer Empire from the 9th to the mid-14th century; and the Mon Buddhist Thaton Kingdom from the 3rd century BC to the 11th century.

 The Sukhothai Kingdom (13th century to 15th century), which seceded from the Khmer Empire in 1238, mentioned the process of anointment (Abhisheka) of their first monarchs, explaining that Si Inthrathit (then titled Pho Khun Bang Klang Hao) was anointed by Pha Mueang, who had himself had been anointed earlier by Indravarman II, the Khmer king.

 Despite the growth of Buddhism as the main religion of the Thai kingdoms, the existence of Hinduism and the exalted role of the Brahmin caste was not diminished.
 Although the kings were Buddhists they surrounded themselves with the accoutrements of Khmer royalty, including the services of court Brahmins.
 Buddhism was considered the religion of the people, while Hinduism (in particular Shaivism) was suitable only for royalty.
 However, the king must defend both.

-Ayutthaya
+Ayutthaya Kingdom

 The Sukhothai state was absorbed into the Ayutthaya Kingdom (14th century to 1767) around the 15th century.
 During this period the coronation of the kings of Ayutthaya was sometimes termed an Indraphisek (อินทราภิเษก) to emphasize the religious aspects of the anointment, where the god Indra was invited to manifest into the person of the king.
 This ceremony was undoubtedly Hindu and was performed by the court Brahmins.
 The ceremony also included elements of a Rajasuya.
 After the anointment, the chief nobles would then present the king with the different elements of his realm, namely the people, the capital city, the troops, the boats, the paddy fields and the treasury.
 The term Abhisheka itself was first used in the Royal Chronicle in 1480.
 The ceremony was supposedly held over twenty-one days, excluding a month of theatrical performances, which showed its importance.

-When the capital city was sacked in 1767 by the Burmese troops of the Konbaung Dynasty in the war of 1765, most of the records about royal ceremonies were destroyed.
+When the capital city was sacked in 1767 by the Burmese troops of the Konbaung dynasty in the war of 1765, most of the records about royal ceremonies were destroyed.
 The successive Thonburi Kingdom (1768–1782) had little time for royal ceremony, and its only monarch, King Taksin, never had a coronation ceremony.
 Nevertheless, the king tried to restore some of the old rites when he invited some Brahmins from Nakhon Si Thammarat to his court.